7barry/pokepalettes/README.md

 16-bit palettes that represent Pokémon.
 [PokePalettes](https://opensea.io/collection/pokepalettes/) is an NFT collection on OpenSea.
 Feel free to use these palettes for anything.
 If you do, [start a new issue](https://github.com/BarryMode/pokepalettes/issues/new) to share how you used it.
 Please include links or pictures so everyone who comes here will have a showcase.

+Don't know how to build?
+No problem!
+Just go to the `build` folder and you'll find the results.
+The build scripts are useful not just to produce this same data/content, but also can be modified to create more projects like this one.

 ## Build

 #### html